WVU School of Medicine- Clinical Health Psychology Residency- Bariatrics

 - Research opportunities

 - The resident is encouraged to become involved in ongoing research or generate new research projects, if desired.
-One ½ day per week is allocated for protected research time.
+Research is not required.
+If a research minor is selected, one ½ day per week is allocated for protected research time.

 - Application Instructions